SCION HTTP Forward Proxy

 Prerequisites

-Build for Linux and install
+Build for Linux

 • Build the plugin by running the following command in the root directory of the repository: